Universal Gaussian Quantization with Side Information using Polar Lattices: Proposed Scheme for Universal Quantization

-We review first the classic scheme for a known $\sigma_z^2$ from \cite{Wyn76}, which is the basis of most practical schemes.
-The scheme uses an auxiliary rv $X'$ which minimizes the quantity $I(X\wedge X'|Y)$ and is independent of $Y$ given $X$.
-For the Gaussian case of interest to us, this auxiliary takes a simple form given by ($cf.$~\cite{Oohama97})
+We will review first the classic scheme from \cite{Wyn76}, which forms the basis of many practical schemes.
+In that setting, $\sigma_{z}^2$ is assumed to be known at the encoder $\FP$ too.
+The scheme uses an auxiliary rv $X^\prime$, which minimizes the conditional mutual-information $I(X\wedge X^\prime \mid Y)$ and is independent of $Y$ given $X$.
+For the Gaussian case which is of interest to us, this auxiliary takes a simple form given by ($cf.$~\cite{Oohama97})